Counselling

 Counselling is the most common treatment type for clients’ who received treatment for alcohol or other drug use.
 Psycho-social counselling refers to evidence-informed talking therapies, aimed at helping the person develop skills (whether that be psychological skills, and/or practical skills) to reduce alcohol or other drug consumption and/or harms, in line with the person’s own goals.
 For more information on counselling see glossary.

-• Over 1 in 3 (34%) episodes for people receiving treatment for their own alcohol or drug use involved counselling as the main treatment, a decline from 36% in 2021–22.
+• 1 in 3 (33%) episodes for people receiving treatment for their own alcohol or drug use involved counselling as the main treatment, remaining stable from 34% in 2022–23.

-• For treatment episodes where the client received support for someone else’s drug use, more than 1 in 3 (34%) episodes involved counselling as the main treatment type, a decline from 36% in 2021–22.
+• For treatment episodes where the client received support for someone else’s drug use, 1 in 3 (35%) episodes involved counselling as the main treatment type, remaining stable from 34% in 2022–23.

-• Among clients who received treatment for their own alcohol or drug use, counselling as a main treatment was most commonly provided where the principal drug of concern was alcohol (41%), amphetamines (24%) or cannabis (23%) (tables Trt.3, Trt.16).
+• Among clients who received treatment for their own alcohol or drug use, counselling as a main treatment was most commonly provided where the principal drug of concern was alcohol (41%), or amphetamines (27%) (tables Trt.3, Trt.16).

 Client profile

-• More than 3 in 5 (61%) people who received counselling for their own alcohol or drug use were male,
+• 3 in 5 (61%) people who received counselling for their own alcohol or drug use were male.

-• More than half (53%) of people who received treatment for someone else’s alcohol or drug use were female (17% did not state their sex).
+• Half (48%) of people who received treatment for someone else’s alcohol or drug use were female (12% did not state their sex).

-• Over half (52%) of people receiving counselling for their own alcohol or drug use were aged 20–39.
+• Half (52%) of people receiving counselling for their own alcohol or drug use were aged 20–39.

-• Almost 3 in 5 (57%) people who received counselling for someone else’s alcohol or drug use were aged 40 and over.
+• Over half (55%) of people who received counselling for someone else’s alcohol or drug use were aged 40 and over.

 Treatment profile